ErinDzinic/SEP--text-comparator/README.md

-# Software Engineering Project - Text Comparator: version 2.0
+# Software Engineering Project - Text Comparator: version 3.0

-This is the second version of our project.
+This is the final version of our project.

+We have implemented a merge function which displays a pop-up window where the user can choose to add or skip a line of text marked as a difference.
+The user also has the option to cut short the choosing part and to finish it using the lines that exist only in the first or second file.

-It serves as the artifact for report: "Behavioural modelling, prototype #2"
+It serves as the artifact for report: "Development and tests"

 Please use "pip install -r requirements.txt" command in the console to install required modules for the app to work properly.